Infertility Awareness Week – Raising infertility awareness and offering hope

 - Women or men who have a medical condition that could affect their fertility should visit a fertility specialist as soon as they want to start a family.

-If you fall into any of these categories, it’s time to take action and schedule an appointment at our DFW fertility center.
-Our board certified reproductive endocrinologists can provide fertility testing to diagnose the issue before they suggest effective fertility treatment options for you.
+If you fall into any of these categories, it’s time to take action and schedule an appointment at Dallas IVF.
+Our board-certified reproductive endocrinologists can provide fertility testing to diagnose the issue before they suggest effective fertility treatment options for you.

 By extending National Infertility Awareness Week, our physicians hope to raise awareness about infertility and increase access to the fertility care that so many men and women need.

-Contact our DFW fertility center to schedule an appointment and learn more about infertility.
+Contact Dallas IVF to schedule an appointment and learn more about infertility.
 Our team of fertility specialists is here to help you take control of your fertility.

 It’s not surprising that there is a relationship between stress and infertility

 Each patient at Dallas IVF has a different diagnosis, but all fertility patients experience stress to some degree.
-Since fertility issues can impact every aspect of a patient’s life, the physicians at our Dallas fertility clinic know that stress and infertility often go hand in hand.
+Since fertility issues can impact every aspect of a patient’s life, our physicians know that stress and infertility often go hand in hand.
 For this reason, it is important for patients to understand the relationship between their emotional and physical health, and to learn ways to manage their stress.

 There is no definitive proof of a cause-and-effect link between stress and infertility